 Organized: May, 1861 Camp Morton Indianapolis, IN

 The 17th, a three-year “western theater” regiment, left Indiana for Maryland in mid 1861.
 Once there it constructed fortifications and, by fall had been engaged with the enemy at Green Brier River.

 Moving next to Kentucky the unit remained in camp until 2/62 when it moved to Shiloh, TN via Nashville.
 The regiment arrived at Pittsburg Landing on 4/8/62.
 The 19th then moved through Alabama to McMinnville, TN where it attached and routed the cavalry of Confed.
 Gen. Forrest.
 In 2/63 the unit was moved to Murfreesboro, TN where they were mounted and, a short time later, equipped with Spencer repeating rifles.

-Undoubtedly it was this firepower that, at Hoover’s Gap, allowed the 19th to repulse several charges by superior numbers.
+Undoubtedly it was this firepower of the Spencers that, at Hoover’s Gap, allowed the 19th to repulse several charges by superior numbers.
 Numerous other actions kept the regiment busy until years end.

 Spring 1864 found the 19th joining Union Gen. Sherman’s movement on Atlanta, GA.
-From May until October it was constantly engaged in cavalry movements, scouting operations and battles connected with that campaign.
+From May until October it was constantly engaged in cavalry actions, scouting operations and battles connected with that campaign.